Asana/SGTM/README.md

 * Create a label of `complete tasks on merge` in your repository

 *Note*: If the SGTM user in your Asana domain doesn't have access to a linked task, it won't be able to merge it.
 You can add the SGTM user as a collaborator on a task to give it the ability to auto-complete the task.

+### Select users for follow-up review
+SGTM can avoid closing tasks if the approvals come from certain Github users.
+This can be useful if you have specific Github users that you would like to be able to approve PRs in order to unblock merging, but that you want a second set of eyes on.
+For example, you may have a bot that automatically approves certain auto-generated PRs to speed up some workflow, but you still want a human to review those changes afterwards.

+**How to configure**:
+* Set an env variable of `TF_VAR_sgtm_feature__followup_review_github_users` to contain a comma-separated list of Github user ids that should have follow-up review

 ## Installing a Virtual Environment for Python